 A: Those are all “door hardware” and purchased separately.
 You’ve got plenty of choices there, too.

 Next blog: Siding!
 We’ll walk out your front door a few steps, turn around and look at your siding!
-What works, what the best values and hot trends are in siding, all in Keith’s Korner Blog next week from HRD, Handyworks Remodeling and Design in Wallingford, CT.
+What works?
+What are the best values and hot trends in siding?
+Find out in Keith’s Korner Blog next week from HRD, Handyworks Remodeling and Design in Wallingford, CT.